timroesner/Blog/_posts/2020-05-24-accessibility-best-practices.md

 containerView.accessibilityLabel = "\(nameTitleLabel.text ?? ""), \(nameLabel.text ?? "")"
 ```

 Setting the `isAccessibilityElement` to true on the containerView will automatically hide the subviews, `nameTitleLabel` and `nameLabel`, from VoiceOver.
-We then compose the containers accessibility label from the text of the two contained labels.
+We then compose the container's accessibility label from the text of the two contained labels.
 Adding a comma between the two adds a pause while VoiceOver reads them out.
 However wrapping all your views that belong together in a container view might clutter your view hierarchy.
 As a second option we can group elements by providing a custom array of `accessibilityElements`:

 ```swift